sfrapoport/sfrapoport.github.io/_posts/2015-7-6-Advice-for-Summer-2s.md

 ---
-Layout: post
+layout: post
-Title: Mid-batch advice for the new RCers!
+title: Mid-batch advice for the new RCers!
 ---

 Advice for Summer 2's: